A direct approach to tree-guided feature aggregation for high-dimensional regression: Microbiome data analysis

-We then select or aggregate the predictors in $S_2$ based on the models selected in the first step, and fit the standard logistic regression using the offsets provided as in \eqref{mid.log-odds}.
-Inference is carried out on the fitted model for those aggregated or selected predictors, whose fitted values and significance are also labeled in Figure \ref{fig.exp6}.
 While both RARE and our method detect one significant taxonomic group Clostridia, we have another significant feature, Fusobacterium at Genus level, that is overlooked by RARE.
-The OTU Fusobacterium is not only identified by the LASSO procedure to be statistically significant, but also a well-studied type of bacteria that is highly associated with CRC in biomedical studies\citep{kostic2013fusobacterium}.
+The OTU Fusobacterium is not only identified by the LASSO procedure to be statistically significant, but also a well-studied type of bacteria that is highly associated with CRC in biomedical studies \citep{kostic2013fusobacterium}.
 We also conduct a multiple testing on the effect contrasts between Fusobacterium and the other eleven aggregated gorups.
 The p-values, after Benjamini-Hochberg correction procedure\citep{benjamini1995controlling}, are shown in Table \ref{table.contrast.p} to be all significant.
 The OTU Fusobacterium is noticably rare within the sample, only 17 out of 131 individuals have a nonzero value on this feature.
 Meanwhile, the tree is highly imbalanced, not allowing it to be aggregated with any other predictors.
 As a result, it participates in variable selection with an overly small magnitude in the design matrix, and is therefore screened out by RARE to be aggregated with another group.